obiwanjacobi/Zlang/docs/compiler/compiler.md

 > Compiler as Language VM? (used by REPL) - zs-script

+> Compiler as a specializer (taking source and static input and compiling an optimized version).

 > Compiler as profiler?

 > Compiler as a CPU emulator?